top of page

 Robyn Westgate

-Project Manager, Curtain Bystander Project
+Project Manager, Curtin Bystander Project

-Curtain University
+Curtin University

 Robyn brings years of personal experience with domestic violence, sexual assault, and bullying to her work as a program manager, facilitator and an academic.
 Driven by a desire to understand what had happened to her—and why it was allowed to occur—Robyn embarked on a journey of study and research.
 Her academic focus includes domestic and gendered violence, such as non-fatal strangulation, coercive control, and domestic violence homicide.
 Additionally, Robyn explores the connections between female offending and factors like domestic violence, homelessness, substance addiction, and mental health challenges.